xors-mraf/xor-onetimepad-enc/README.md

 # xor-onetimepad-enc
-xor-onetimepad machine that encrypt input(plaintext) from keyboard and put to ram stack
+Xor-onetimepad machine that encrypt input(plaintext) from keyboard and put to Ram stack circuit designed by logisim HDL graphical simulator